offscale/libacquire/README.md

   - [CMake](https://cmake.org) (3.19 or later)
   - C compiler (any that work with CMake, and were released within the last 30 years)
-  - Crypto, HTTPS, and unarchiving library (see above for what to override, defaults to OS builtin API)
+  - Crypto, HTTPS, and unarchiving library (see above for what to override and OS support; defaults to OS builtin API)

 ### Build